MyDeLife/TwOp/README.md

 <br>

 ### User API Key
-To use this code, the users needs an OpenAI API key stored in the local storage.
+To use this code, the users need an OpenAI API key stored in the local storage.
 The code contains a function `getKey` that retrieves the key from storage and decodes it.

 ```
 const getKey = () => {